avast/rabbitmq-scala-client/README.md

     exchange = "MyGreatApp"
   )

-implicit val sch: Scheduler = ???
-val monitor: Monitor = ???

-val blockingExecutor: ExecutorService = ???

 // see https://typelevel.org/cats-effect/tutorial/tutorial.html#acquiring-and-releasing-resources

 val rabbitMQProducer: Resource[Task, RabbitMQProducer[Task, Bytes]] = {
     for {
       connection <- RabbitMQConnection.make[Task](connectionConfig, blockingExecutor, Some(sslContext))
       /*
       Here you have created the connection; it's shared for all producers/consumers amongst one RabbitMQ server - they will share a single
       TCP connection but have separated channels.
       If you expect very high load, you can use separate connections for each producer/consumer, however it's usually not needed.
       */

       consumer <- connection.newConsumer[Bytes](consumerConfig, monitor) {
         case delivery: Delivery.Ok[Bytes] =>